Universal Ahlfors--David regularity of Steiner trees: Example of a non-regular tree

-where $v$ is the displacement vector of the vertex $e^{\pi i/6}$.
-A combinatorial structure of the tree $\St_4$ is depicted in Fig.~\ref{pic:4topology}.
+The combinatorial structure of the tree $\St_4$ is depicted in Fig.~\ref{pic:4topology}.
 However, the figure is not drawn to scale; as is evident from the rightmost part of Figure~\ref{pic:2step0}, even the transition from $\St_1$ to $\St_2$ cannot be depicted accurately.